renatocaliari/logseq-plugin-quick-references/README.md

 - /2 Quick Reference
 - /3 Quick Reference

-Each command get the related reference from the page "Contents" under some block named "Quick References".
+Each command get the related reference from the page "Contents" under some parent block named "Quick References".
-All you need is to create something like that in the Contents page:
+All you need is to create something in the Contents page like this example:

 - Quick Reference
   - [[my most used page on this week]]